-Sally Wainwright (Gentleman Jack) is returning to her much-loved BBC1 series Last Tango in Halifax, which follows former childhood sweethearts Celia and Alan, who have reunited later in life — to the initial consternation of their respective grown-up daughters.
+Sally Wainwright (Gentleman Jack) has returned to her much-loved BBC One series Last Tango in Halifax, which follows former childhood sweethearts Celia and Alan, who have reunited later in life and decided to get married – joining together their two, very different, families.

 When is Last Tango in Halifax back on TV?

-BBC Director of Content Charlotte Moore previously confirmed exclusively to Radio Times that Last Tango will return for a four-part series in 2020.
+BBC Director of Content Charlotte Moore previously confirmed exclusively to Radio Times that Last Tango would return for a four-part series in 2020.

 The show previously ran for three series and a two-episode Christmas special, which makes this either series four or five (depending on how you look at it).

 “I’ve just finished writing it,” Sally Wainwright told RadioTimes.com in July 2019.
 “We’re starting filming in about eight weeks.”
 And in October 2019, we were treated to some first-look images…